lnfernux/lnfernux.github.io/_posts/2018-10-22-securingwindowsserver11.md

 Manage-bde -protectors -adbackup c: -id {password-id}
 ~~~

-Accessing the recovery password
+#### Accessing the recovery password

 Locate the target server in AD Users and Computers, open it's properties sheet and navigate to the bitlocker recovery tab.
 You'll see the recovery password here.
+Keep in mind that anyone with access to this object in AD will be able to see it, so this protection is only as good as your AD-security itself.

 #### Self-service recovery

-You can also use Microsoft BitLocker Administration and Monitoring toolset (MBAM.
-Complex installation, full-fledged multi-tier application that can be deployed stand-alone or through SCCM.
+You can also use Microsoft BitLocker Administration and Monitoring toolset, or MBAM for short.

+It has a pretty complex installation that we won't get into, full-fledged multi-tier application that can be deployed stand-alone or through SCCM.
 Provides end-to-end automation for BitLocker, including self-service key retrieval, agent-based user guidance.

 #### Manage Encrypting File System (EFS)